hifiberry/hifiberry-dsp/README.md

   500 when a file exists but fails validation, so a hand-edited preset with a typo reports its own error instead of quietly disappearing from the list.
 - `POST /presets/<id>/apply` -- write it to the DSP
+- `DELETE /presets/current` -- return the four preset banks to genuinely empty and forget the selection

 Applying validates everything before writing anything: the loaded profile must be the one the preset names, at least the version it names, at the same